The Waves will be represented in singles by Lorraine Guillermo and in doubles by Christine Maddox and Matea Cutura.

 Nilsson takes over for Escudero, who has been at the helm for 37 seasons beginning in 1977-78.
 He stepped down at the end of the 2013-14 campaign, but will remain on staff as the associate head coach.
 Nilsson inherits a team that has made 27 consecutive NCAA Tournaments and captured the West Coast Conference championship for the 24th time in 2014 while earning a final national ITA ranking of #24.

-In his seven seasons in Starkville, Miss., Nilsson's squads produced four ITA All-Americans and 17 All-SEC selections.
+In his six seasons in Starkville, Miss., Nilsson's squads produced four ITA All-Americans and 17 All-SEC selections.

 His eye for recruiting and developing young talent is evident as a Mississippi State player garnered SEC Freshman of the Year honors in three of the last four seasons.
 In 2013, Romain Bogaerts not only took the conference's top rookie award, he was also honored as the ITA National Freshman of the Year.